paul-hammant/tbd/content/short-lived-feature-branches/index.md

 ![](slfb_working-copy.png)

+The white dots are just general development work, and the green dot is the same but validated by a build that passes, a commit, and possibly a push to somewhere.

 ## Personal preferences

 At some point, the short-lived feature branch has to be bought right up to date with master (trunk) in a merge